Volume 14, Issue 2 (Spring--In Press 2026) PCP 2026, 14(2): 0-0 | Back to browse issues page

 Objective: This study aimed to compare childhood abuse experiences and mentalization capacities among university students with high and low levels of suicidal ideation.

-Method: In a comparative cross-sectional study, 528 students from Shahed University (Tehran, Iran; 2024–2025) completed the Beck Scale for Suicide Ideation (BSS).
-Based on cutoff scores, 112 students (56 with high and 56 with low suicidal ideation) were selected using purposive sampling to ensure balanced group comparison.
+Methods: In a comparative cross-sectional study, 528 students from Shahed University in Tehran Province, Iran (2024–2025) completed the Beck Scale for Suicide Ideation (BSS).
+Based on cut-off scores, 112 students (56 with high and 56 with low suicidal ideation) were selected using purposive sampling to ensure balanced group comparison.
 Participants also completed the Childhood Trauma Questionnaire–Short Form (CTQ-SF) and the Mentalization Scale (MentS).
 Data were analyzed using multivariate analysis of variance (MANOVA).

 Results: Students with high suicidal ideation experienced more childhood abuse and exhibited poorer mentalization capacities across all domains than their low-ideation peers.